pixie-io/blog.px.dev/content/blog/autoscaling-custom-k8s-metric/index.md

 ## Final Notes and Extensibility

-Thanks for reading through this guide on Kubernetes Horizontal Pod Autoscaling with custom metrics.
-Also special thanks again to the Kubernetes Instrumentation SIG for making the framework for the custom metrics server.

 As mentioned, you can check out the full source code for the example [here](https://github.com/pixie-io/pixie-demos/tree/main/custom-k8s-metrics-demo).
 Instructions for out-of-the-box use of the HTTP load balancer are also included.
 You can also tweak the script in the example to produce a different metric, such as HTTP request latency, or perhaps throughput of a different request [protocol](https://docs.px.dev/about-pixie/data-sources/#supported-protocols).

+Thanks again to the Kubernetes Instrumentation SIG for making the framework for the custom metrics server!

 Questions?
 Find us on [Slack](https://slackin.px.dev/) or Twitter at [@pixie_run](https://twitter.com/pixie_run).